Return to: All Programs

-- Research topics–both from previous instruction and outside or additional sources–to support solutions.
+- Research topics, both from previous instruction and outside or additional sources, to support design solutions.

-- Apply basic math, geometry, and algebra in solution of technical problems.
+Apply basic math, trigonometry, and algebra in solution of technical problems.

 - Distinguish important from unimportant information in problem solving.

-General: Possess mobility and manual dexterity to safely operate equipment.
-Must possess mobility, strength and dexterity to use hand and power tools in an outdoor setting.
+General: Possess mobility and dexterity to complete computer and hand drawings, and to build scale models.
+Possess mobility, strength, and dexterity to use hand tools in building construction labs.